sandhya261996/terraform_project/terraform_notes/Terraform outside the Core Workflow/notes4.md

 <summary>Summary</summary>

-# Terraform Outside of the Core Workflow - Spaced Repetition (Anki) Cards
+# Terraform Outside of the Core Workflow

 What tool do you use when you want to import in existing infrastructure under Terraform management? `terraform import`